rafaelromao/keyboards/readme.md

 Some features are not available on all keyboards though.
 For instance, the BM40 does not support Dynamic Macros, while the XD75 doesn't have per key RGB.

+_There is a port of this keymap to ZMK, to be released soon._

 ## References

 Most features implemented here were based on the work referenced below.